LAW OF THE GAME SEPAKTAKRAW (3vs3)

 5.5 Regu Event

-5.5.3 Any Regu having less than 3 players present on the playing court during the commencement of the game will not be allowed to play the game and will be considered as having lost.
+5.5.3 Any Regu with less than three players shall not be permitted to play the game and shall be disqualified.

 6 PLAYER’S ATTIRE

 6.1 All apparels used by players shall be in accordance with the Law of the Game.
 Any equipment that is designed to increase or reduce the speed of the ball, increase a player’s height or movement or in any other way give